bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone12.md

     --> do this later, the interaction UI needs to be replaced anyways [+] Purchases aren't saved unless you move to next level, so if you buy, restart, quit, it's not saved.
 [+] FIX: null pointer from healthbar
-[ ] FIX: when a grenade is present at the start of a level, the fuse sound plays during the dialogue.
+[>] FIX: when a grenade is present at the start of a level, the fuse sound plays during the dialogue.
 Once the dialogue finishes, the sound goes away!
+    --> do later
-[ ] FIX: cover blocks grenades, even if you don't crouch!!
+[+] FIX: cover blocks grenade damage, even if you don't crouch!!
+[ ] FIX: Null reference in FleeFromThreatsBehavior
+    `Transform dest = WaypointSystem.inst.GetClosestCoverPosition(start_pos, cover_from);` in FleeFromThreatsBehavior at line 116